This report highlights trends from

 Federal Regulatory Actions

-In February 2020, the Food and Drug Administration (FDA) began prioritizing enforcement of existing regulations against prefilled e-cigarette cartridges in flavors other than tobacco and menthol.
+In February 2020, the U.S. Food and Drug Administration (FDA) began prioritizing enforcement of existing regulations against prefilled e-cigarette cartridges in flavors other than tobacco and menthol.
 This prioritization did not apply to e-liquid bottles or single-use disposable e-cigarettes.

-FDA began issuing marketing denial orders for flavored e-cigarette products as of September 9, 2021.
+FDA began issuing marketing denial orders for flavored e-cigarette products as of August 26, 2021.

 Key Findings

-Total e-cigarettes:
+Total E-Cigarettes:

-During the 6-month period ending on May 18, 2025, the total number of e-cigarette products sold in the U.S. has reached 7,066 products, of which 6,593 (93.3%) were disposable e-cigarettes.1
+During the 6-month period ending on September 7, 2025, the total number of e-cigarette products sold in the U.S. reached 6,889 products,2 of which 6,432 (93.4%) were disposable e-cigarettes.

-From February 2, 2020, to May 18, 2025, total monthly e-cigarette unit sales increased by 29.3% (15.7 million units to 20.3 million units); and non-tobacco-flavored e-cigarette sales (mint, menthol, clear/other cooling and other flavors) increased by 46.6% (11.2 million units to 16.5 million units).
-By May 18, 2025, non-tobacco-flavored e-cigarette sales accounted for 81.3% of total unit sales.
+From February 2, 2020, to September 7, 2025, total monthly e-cigarette unit sales increased by 16.9% (15.5 million units to 18.1 million units); and non-tobacco-flavored e-cigarette sales (mint, menthol, clear/other cooling and other flavors) increased by 28.8% (11.1 million units to 14.3 million units).
+By September 7, 2025, non-tobacco-flavored e-cigarette sales accounted for 79.0% of total unit sales.

-Geek Bar Pulse and RAZ, ranked among the top five brands nationally in this data brief, contain product models considered smart vapes (vapes that incorporate technologies such as digital screens, interactive notifications and power level/usage indicators).3
+Geek Bar Pulse and RAZ, ranked among the top five brands nationally in this data brief, contain product models considered “smart” vapes (vapes that incorporate technologies such as digital screens, animations, interactive notifications and power level/usage indicators).3

 The 2024 National Youth Tobacco Survey (NYTS) found that 7.8% (1.21 million) of high school and 3.5% (410,000) of middle school students currently used e-cigarettes.
-Among those who currently used e-cigarettes, 87.6% used flavored e-cigarettes.2
+Among those who currently used e-cigarettes, 87.6% used flavored e-cigarettes.4

 Flavored Disposable E-Cigarettes:

-From February 2, 2020, to May 18, 2025, disposable e-cigarette sales increased by 202.5% (4.1 million units to 12.3 million units); their unit share increased from 26.0% to 60.9% of total e-cigarette sales.
-As of May 18, 2025, 94.7% of disposable sales were of non-tobacco flavors.
+From February 2, 2020, to September 7, 2025, disposable e-cigarette sales increased by 154.4% (4.0 million units to 10.2 million units); their unit share increased from 26.0% to 56.5% of total e-cigarette sales.
+As of September 7, 2025, 91.7% of disposable e-cigarette unit sales were of non-tobacco flavors.

-Among youth who used e-cigarettes in 2024, 55.6% used disposable e-cigarettes (NYTS).2
+Among youth who used e-cigarettes in 2024, 55.6% used disposable e-cigarettes (NYTS).4

-From February 2, 2020, to May 18, 2025, overall menthol-flavored e-cigarette sales increased by 3.0% (5.2 million units to 5.3 million units).
-Menthol-flavored cartridge sales decreased by 0.5% (4.80 million units to 4.77 million units).
-As of May 18, 2025, menthol-flavored e-cigarette sales accounted for 26.2% of the overall e-cigarette market and 60.3% of the prefilled cartridge market.
+From February 2, 2020, to September 7, 2025, overall menthol-flavored e-cigarette sales increased by 10.4% (5.1 million units to 5.6 million units).
+Menthol-flavored cartridge sales increased by 3.4% (4.7 million units to 4.9 million units).
+As of September 7, 2025, menthol-flavored e-cigarette sales accounted for 31.0% of the overall e-cigarette market and 62.3% of the prefilled cartridge market.

-Among youth who used flavored e-cigarettes in 2024, 15.1% used menthol flavor (NYTS).2
+Among youth who used flavored e-cigarettes in 2024, 15.1% used menthol flavor (NYTS).4

 Relevant Issues

-During 2020–2024, additional flavored tobacco products continued to be marketed (e.g., flavored cigars) or entered the market (e.g., nicotine pouches).
+During 2020–2025, additional flavored tobacco products continued to be marketed (e.g., flavored cigars) or entered the market (e.g., nicotine pouches).

 The e-cigarette or vaping product use-associated lung injury (EVALI) outbreak in late 2019 and COVID-19 pandemic may have affected e-cigarette sales.